-The contents of an instrument creating a power of attorney may be proved1 by means of a copy which is a reproduction of the original made with a photographic or other device for reproducing documents in facsimile2, and contains a certificate or certificates signed by the donor of the power or by a solicitor, authorised person3 or stockbroker4 that the copy is a true and complete copy of the original5, and, where the original consists of two or more pages, that each page is a true and complete copy of the corresponding page of the original
+The contents of an instrument creating a power of attorney may be proved1 by means of a copy which is a reproduction of the original made with a photographic or other device for reproducing documents in facsimile2, and contains a certificate or certificates signed by the donor of the power or by a solicitor, authorised person3 or stockbroker4 that the copy is a true and complete copy of the original5, and, where the original consists of two or more pages, that each page is a true and complete copy

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.